Excimer lamp: Introduction

 Excimers are diatomic molecules (dimers) or polyatomic molecules that have stable excited electronic states and an unbound or weakly bound (thermally unstable) ground state.
 Initially, only homonuclear diatomic molecules with a stable excited state but a repulsive ground state were called excimers (excited dimers).
 The term "excimer" was later extended to refer any polyatomic molecule with a repulsive or weakly bound ground state.
-One can also come across the term "exciplex", meaning an excited complex.
+One can also come across the term "exciplex" (from "excited complex").
 It is also an excimer molecule but not a homonuclear dimer.
 For instance, Xe2*, Kr2*, Ar2* are excimer molecules, while XeCl*, KrCl*, XeBr*, ArCl*, Xe2Cl* are referred to exciplex molecules.
-Dimers of rare gases and rare gas-halogen dimers are the most spread and studied excimers.
-Rare gas-halide trimers, metal excimers, metal-rare gas excimers, metal-halide excimers, and rare gas-oxide excimers are also known, but they are rarely used.
+Dimers of rare gases and rare-gas–halogen dimers are the most spread and studied excimers.
+Rare-gas–halide trimers, metal excimers, metal–rare-gas excimers, metal–halide excimers, and rare-gas–oxide excimers are also known, but they are rarely used.

 An excimer molecule can exist in an excited electronic state for a limited time, as a rule from a few to a few tens of nanoseconds.
 After that, an excimer molecule transits to the ground electronic state, while releasing the energy of internal electronic excitation in the form of a photon.
 Owing to a specific electronic structure of an excimer molecule, the energy gap between the lowest bound excited electronic state and the ground state amounts from 3.5 to 10 eV, depending on a kind of an excimer molecule and provides light emission in the UV and VUV spectral region.
 A typical spectral characteristic of excimer lamp radiation consists mainly of one intense narrow emission band.
-About 70-80% of the whole radiation power of an excimer lamp is concentrated in this emission band.
-The full-width at half maximum of the emission band depends on a kind of an excimer molecule and excitation conditions and ranges within 2 to 15 nm.
+About 70–80% of the whole radiation power of an excimer lamp is concentrated in this emission band.
+The full width at half maximum of the emission band depends on a kind of an excimer molecule and excitation conditions and ranges within 2 to 15 nm.
 In fact, excimer lamps are sources of quasimonochromatic light.
 Therefore, such sources are suitable for spectral-selective irradiation and can even replace lasers in some cases.

 UV production

 Radiation is produced owing to the spontaneous transition of an excimer molecule from an excited electronic state to the ground state.
 Excimer and exciplex molecules are not long-living formations.
-They rapidly decompose typically within a few nanoseconds, releasing their excitation energy in the form of a UV photon:
+They rapidly decompose, typically within a few nanoseconds, releasing their excitation energy in the form of a UV photon: